Eikix/zkuniversity/week1/assignment/README.md

 #### Do we really need zkProofs for this?

 Well, not really!
 Here, we are constructing a merkle root using initial leaves as public inputs.
 Many different programming languages could construct a merkle root using leaves as parameters.
 A smart contract like <a href="https://solidity-by-example.org/app/merkle-tree/"> this </a> could achieves a similar thing as it verifies if a leaf is inside a merkle tree using a merkle root and some well-chosen tree nodes.
-Or simply creating a smart contract that takes in leaves as input and returns the merkle root is perfectly feasible.

 My only guess is that it must cost a lot of gas, meaning that on congested network, it might be expensive to create a merkle tree such as Ethereum.